 The undergraduate division of the School of Nursing uses the following percentages for computing grades:

 Clinical experiences are under the direction of the course coordinator.
 The student has supervised experience under a clinical instructor in the care of patients.
-Tardiness or unexcused absences from class or clinical laboratory is cause for failure.
-Three times of being tardy to class and/or laboratory is equal to one absence.
-Absence in excess of 20 percent of course appointments (class, seminar and/or clinical) may be cause for failure.
-Students must make up for absences from clinical due to extenuating circumstances (e.g., personal illness or death in the family).
-A fee of $200 will be charged for make-up of clinical laboratory during nonclinical time.
+The student must meet LLUSN professional dress standards for clinical assignments and adhere to any additional dress policies of a particular clinical agency or setting.
+Failure to meet standards will result in being sent home from clinical lab.
+Unexcused tardiness or absences from class or clinical laboratory is cause for failure.
+Three times of being tardy to class or laboratory is equal to one absence.
+Absences in excess of 20 percent of course appointments (class, seminar, or clinical) may be cause for failure.
+Students must make up for absences from clinical experiences due to extenuating circumstances (e.g., personal illness or death in the family).
+A fee of $200 will be charged for make-up of clinical laboratory during non-clinical time.

 Nursing students are required to practice in client care settings under the supervision of a registered nurse during assigned clinical laboratory time.
-Each student will be expected to be able to apply basic theoretical concepts to clinical practice by assessing, planning, and implementing nursing procedures; and evaluating the care of individuals, families, and communities.
-In the performance of routine nursing care, all students will function within the policies of the clinical agency and demonstrate the professional behavior outlined in the University catalog and the University Student Handbook.
+Each student will be expected to apply basic theoretical concepts to clinical practice by assessing, planning, and implementing nursing procedures; and evaluating the care of individuals, families, and communities.
+Students will function within the policies of the clinical agency and demonstrate the professional behavior outlined in the University CATALOG and the University Student Handbook while performing routine nursing care.

 Students are expected to be knowledgeable about clients and their problems and about the plans for care prior to actually giving care.
 They must come prepared for the clinical experience and must adequately assess a client.
 Students are expected to perform skills safely.
 Students whose performance is deemed unsafe may fail the course or be dropped from the program.